cryptic91/Support-Master/Notes.md

 Alternatively, a hidden field can be added via theme customization, but this would be outside of our app's native configuration.

 </details>

+---

+## Shopify er Bundle app is not compatible with our cart transform feature

+---